Herpes simplex virus: Other related outcomes

 HSV-2 is the most common cause of Mollaret's meningitis.
 HSV-1 can lead to potentially fatal cases of herpes simplex encephalitis.
 Herpes simplex viruses have also been studied in the central nervous system disorders such as multiple sclerosis, but research has been conflicting and inconclusive.

 Following a diagnosis of genital herpes simplex infection, patients may develop an episode of profound depression.
 In addition to offering antiviral medication to alleviate symptoms and shorten their duration, physicians must also address the mental health impact of a new diagnosis.
 Providing information on the very high prevalence of these infections, their effective treatments, and future therapies in development may provide hope to patients who are otherwise demoralized.

-HSV infection was found to increase all-cause mortality in Denmark: 19.3% excess one-year mortality for HSV-1 and 5.3% for HSV-2 in the first year of infection.
+HSV infection of the central nervous system was found to increase all-cause mortality in Denmark: 19.3% excess one-year mortality for HSV-1 and 5.3% for HSV-2 in the first year of infection.
 Additionally, lower employment rates and higher disability pension rates were observed.